-• 6th, 7th, and 8th-grade Reading scores exceeded state averages, and 6th, 7th, and 8th-grade Reading scores surpassed the campus scores of 2021.

-- 6th, 7th, and 8th grade Math scores exceeded state averages, and 6th, 7th, and 8th grade Math scores surpassed the campus scores of 2021. - 8th grade Social Studies scores exceeded the state average in 2022 and fell short of the reported campus scores in 2021. - 8th grade Science scores exceeded the state average but showed a 3% decrease in Approaches, a 13% decrease in Meets, and a 12% decrease compared to campus scores in 2021. - Algebra scores exceeded the state average 97.4% passing rate in the 2022 school year.
+- 6th, 7th, and 8th-grade Reading scores exceeded state averages, and 6th, 7th, and 8th-grade Reading scores surpassed the campus scores of the previous year. - 6th, 7th, and 8th grade Math scores exceeded state averages, and 6th, 7th, and 8th grade Math scores surpassed the campus scores of the previous year. - 8th grade Social Studies scores exceeded the state average in 2022 and fell short of the reported campus scores in 2021. - 8th grade Science scores exceeded the state average but showed a 3% decrease in Approaches, a 13% decrease in Meets, and a 12% decrease compared to campus scores in 2021. - Algebra scores exceeded the state average 78% passing rate in the 2022 school year with a 100%.